 Usually about five or six, only because of my pillow.

-Before my pillow, only three or two.
+Before my pillow, only three hours.

 You're sleeping beauty number two.

-Yeah, Blair, our web guy was asleep for the nine entire hours that it was compromised, and nobody could wake him from the dead.
+Yeah, Blair, our web guy, was asleep for the nine entire hours that it was compromised and nobody could wake him from the dead.

-Uh and you were nowhere to be found either.
+And you were nowhere to be found either.

 Lauren and Linda are the only two that answered.